Latest Revision- November 21, 2021

-This is Part I of a two part post on foot stomping cheers.
+This is Part I of a two part pancocojams series on foot stomping cheers.
 This post provides a general overview of the textual structure and performance of foot stomping cheers.
 Part I also includes my theories about the sources of this children's recreational activity.

 Click http://pancocojams.blogspot.com/2014/11/an-overview-of-foot-stomping-cheers.html for Part II of a post on foot stomping cheers.
 Part II provides examples of foot stomping cheers from four different categories of those cheers.